-ENG 3070: Arthurian Literature (3) Prerequisite: ENG 1020 or 1030 origins of the legend; Arthur and the Grail myth; Arthur in epic and romance; the Lancelot and Guinevere story; Arthurian revivals in the Renaissance, 19th, and 20th centuries; and the quest for the "historical" Arthur.
+ENG 3070: Arthurian Literature (3) Prerequisite: ENG 1020 or 1030

+The origins of the legend of King Arthur in British and Continental writing and the development of Arthur in literature from the Middle Ages to the present century.
+Major topics for consideration will include: the origins of the legend; Arthur and the Grail myth; Arthur in epic and romance; the Lancelot and Guinevere story; Arthurian revivals in the Renaissance, 19th, and 20th centuries; and the guest for the "historical" Arthur.